astramieri/astramieri/README.md

 # Hi there! 👋

-I'm Angelo, a versatile software engineer who thrives on both database development and indie hacking projects.
+I'm Angelo, a versatile Software Engineer who thrives on both Database Development and Indie Hacking projects.

-Here's a glimpse of what I do:
+Here's a glimpse of what I do/like.

 ## 💼 Daytime:

 - Oracle Developer with strong expertise in SQL, PL/SQL, and APEX.
-- Creating efficient database solutions and optimizing queries.
-- Designing and developing robust Oracle applications.
+- Designing and developing robust Oracle database solutions/applications.

 ## 🌙 Nighttime:

 - Indie Hacker and aspiring entrepreneur.
-- Brainstorming and cultivating ideas for exciting projects.
 - Building side projects to solve real-world problems.

 Feel free to reach out to me for collaborations or if you have any interesting ideas! 😄